 Check the luggage policy for your airline and confirm your flight at least 72 hours in advance.

 Pack headache and other medicines in your hand luggage.
-If you have a cold or have problems with air pressure, purchase the special ear plugs for air pressure available at most airports or large pharmacies.
-If you are sitting in coach, bring your own cold non-alcoholic drinks and snacks.
+If you have a cold or have problems with air pressure, bring noise canceling headphones or purchase special ear plugs for air pressure available at most airports or large pharmacies.
+To pack efficiently ladies, minimize including two outfits per day.

-Don’t take the RER train from the airport if you:
+Don’t take the RER commuter train from the airport to central Paris if you:

 • have more than one piece of luggage or an oversized piece of luggage